finiteint/notes_w_rust_getprogingo/README.md

 meant to be useful in any way.

 It is split by units, but not organized or structured in any way.
-It is neither complete or nor correct.
+It is neither complete nor correct.